patilrakshita097-alt/recipe-page/README.md

-# recipe-page
+# Recipe Page

-A simple recipe page built with HTML and CSS
+A simple recipe page built with HTML and CSS.

+## What I learned
+- HTML structure
+- Unordered and ordered lists
+- Adding images in HTML
+- Linking CSS file